-Using dry nitrogen or dry helium, pressurize the system to maximum allowable pressure as listed on the serial plate.
-Allow the pressure to stabilize and hold for at least 15 Minutes.
-The system is considered leak-free if the pressure does not drop below above selected maximum allowable pressure.
-If, after 15 Minutes, the pressure drops, it implies a leak in the system.
+Using dry nitrogen or dry helium, pressurize the system to 450 PSIG.
+Allow the pressure to stabilize and hold for at least 15 Minutes (minimum).
+The system is considered leak-free if the pressure does not drop below 450 PSIG.
+If, after 15 Minutes, the pressure drops below 450 PSIG, it implies a leak in the system.
 Proceed with identifying and sealing the leak and repeating the Standing Pressure Test.
 Leak test the system using dry nitrogen or dry helium and soapy water to identify leaks.
 No refrigerant shall be used for pressure testing to detect leaks.
 Proceed to system evacuation using the Deep Vacuum Method.